Michael-Perna/NTRIP_Client/README.md

 - Added a new thread that log all the NMEA messages into a tesxt file.
 The process restart each 12 minutes

 # Next step
+- Lunch the script as a command with the global variables as parameters
 - **multithreafind**: https://www.geeksforgeeks.org/multithreading-python-set-1/

 # References